 These efforts allow us to develop an enhanced putting performance metric, putts gained per round, and demonstrate its benefits over Putting Average, the most commonly reported putting statistic.
 Due to its lack of bias, ease of interpretation, and computational tractability we believe that the PGA TOUR should add putts gained per round to its set of reported statistics.
-Although this metric is derived using complex mathematical machinery, calculating putts gained per round requires nothing more than the plot of expected putts-to-go for each hole and the distance of each putt taken.
+Once the expected putts-to-go plot has been derived (perhaps using complex mathematical machinery), calculating putts gained per round requires nothing more than the plot for each hole and the distance of each putt taken.
 We hope that improved performance metrics such as this will help the PGA TOUR develop a diehard statistical following much like other popular sports.
 Combined with off-green strokes gained per round, our analysis of putting performance suggests that there are multiple ways to succeed in professional golf.
 Unfortunately for the competition, Tiger Woods excels at all of them, making him very difficult to catch.